abibou1/video-summarizer/README.md

 pip install -r requirements.txt
 ```

-**Note:** The first run will download the Llama model (~16GB for full precision, ~4-5GB with quantization), which may take time depending on your internet connection.
+**Note:** Using the Hugging Face Inference API means models run on Hugging Face's servers, so no local model downloads are required.
+You'll only need your HF_TOKEN for authentication.

 ## Configuration